senselogic/PARSING_TUTORIAL/README.md

 ## Purpose

-Shows how to implement a recursive descent parser which converts a JavaScript subset to pseudo-code.
+Shows how to translate a JavaScript language subset to pseudo-code instructions, using a recursive descent parser.

 ## Example